tranquanghuy0801/tranquanghuy0801.github.io/_posts/2019-04-14-happy-birthday-annie.md

 3nd Gift: Behind the Scene of your birthday show by Harry

 I made this video below to record what I have done to prepare for your birthday.
+Hope you can feel my love for you.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uEd8x8V0mG0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Before saying goodbye, best wishes for your 20th birthday again.
+In your new age, I wish you will be more beautiful, hard-working, gain desirable achievements, visit lots of places with me, enjoy your life and always feel happy.
+Thanks!!!

+From Harry to Annie With Love (5/4/2019)